jrlmx/sourdough/README.md

 ## Road to somekind of stablilty...

 Automated Testing.
 Caching of starter files to improve performance.
-An cross platform installation script for Sourdough to streamline installation.
+A cross platform installation script for Sourdough to streamline installation.

 ## Other ideas and plans...